How much time will I need?

 I charge my usual hourly rate or daily studio rate for mixing and I prefer attended mixing sessions so that the band can be on hand to quickly give input and approve the mixes.
 This could be the whole band, or one or two members who can act as spokesperson for the band.
 Some bands are very “hands-on” and give me lots of direction, while others hang out in the other room and wait for me to present them with my work.
 Either way works fine and I will not print a mix until it is approved by the band.

-Cash is always good, but I also accept PayPal.
+Cash is always good, but I also accept PayPal and Venmo.
 If you have booked multiple days in a row, payment is due at the end of the last day.
 If your time is scheduled in non-consecutive days, payment is due at the end of each day.
 Your mixes will not be released until your balance is payed in full.